 The issuer is a special-purpose, corporate municipal instrumentality, body corporate and politic, political subdivision, and New York public benefit corporation.
 We expect that the issuer will comply with our bankruptcy-remoteness criteria.
-In rating this transaction, S&P Global Ratings will review the legal matters that it believes are relevant to its analysis, as outlined in its criteria.
+In rating this transaction, Standard & Poor's will review the legal matters that it believes are relevant to its analysis, as outlined in its criteria.